MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-simulate-remote-network.md

 1. Select the Image you want to use, for this example we choose **Windows 11 Pro, version 22H2 - x64 Gen2**
 1. Select **Run with Azure Spot discount** for this test.
 1. Provide a **Username** and **Password** for your VM.
-1. Confirm that you have an eligible Windows 10/11 license with multi-tenant hosting rights at the bottom of the page.
+1. Confirm that you have an eligible Windows 10/11 license with multitenant hosting rights at the bottom of the page.
 1. Move to the **Networking** tab.
 1. Select the **Virtual network** created previously.
 1. Move to the **Management** tab